COSC3020/mystery-function-swilso59-1/README.md

 // until foo becomes the highest value in the list and the list is equal to length of 1.
 The slice method returns the selected elements as a new array this does not change the original array.

 // https://www.w3schools.com/jsref/jsref_slice_array.asp
+// I recieved help from the TA and reviewed my repository from last semester.